N.Y. Long Island Power Authority looking for possible new operator

 This is not the first time a storm has gotten a company managing LIPA’s power lines into trouble.

-PSEG Long Island took over the operation of LIPA's system in 2014 from a unit of UK energy company National Grid PLC (NG.L), following National Grid's failure to restore power quickly after Hurricane Sandy.
+PSEG Long Island took over the operation of LIPA’s system in 2014 from a unit of UK energy company National Grid PLC, following National Grid’s failure to restore power quickly after Hurricane Sandy.

 PSEG Long Island provides service to 1.1 million customers on Long Island.